 Anyone interested in establishing their own equine business, researching a business idea, as well as those already running a business and looking to develop a plan.

-- Understanding the scope of the Equine Industry
+- Overview of the Equine Industry Business

-- Reviewing Legal and Insurance requirements
+- Legal Requirements and Insurance

 There are many opportunities in the equine industry, both urban and rural, with horses and without horses, locally or globally, retail or e-commerce, the variety and diversity of the industry is great.
 Careers can be found in; retail sales, manufacturing products, event management, boarding facility management, coaching and training, business services such as marketing, website design, photography, insurance, real estate, appraisal services; health services such as nutrition, veterinary practices, farrier, and alternative therapies; association membership services, and assisted therapy and rescue facilities.